Qinbeans/CalcIt/README.md

 - [x] Bitwise operation on Floats, Integers, Hexadecimals, Octals and Binaries
 - [x] History of calculations
 - [ ] Save history to file

+# *Chat.GPT Haiku*

+    Qinbeans in the sun,
+    CalcIt shines for all to see,
+    Sharing knowledge free.